Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 He left his job at Apple, so you are interviewing him?
 I don't think Chris wants to work at Slashdot all that much.
 Good luck anyway.

 Does this mean Xamarin won?
-(Score:2)
+(Score:3)

 Parallelism (Score:2)